Jayanth-daramalla/DataMart-data-analysis/README.md

 # DataMart-data-analysis
-Data cleaning and data exploration of datamart sales
+Data analysis of sustainable packaging impact on sales at Data Mart.